 The little encyclopedia of lamps

 Lamps are always present in our lives.
 They shine for us every day.
-That's why we at BUYnBLUE have put together a small lexicon of lamps for you.
+That's why we at BUYnBLUE have put together a little lexicon of lamps for you.
 Because we often don't even know what the world of lamps actually encompasses.

 When we get up, we switch on table lamps and in the bathroom, wall lights gently open our eyes.
 In the kitchen, fresh coffee is already waiting on the dining table, which is illuminated by a chic Pendant Lamp .

 When we leave the house early in the morning, streetlights and garden lighting show us the way.
 The headlights on our car get us safely to work.
 When we return home in the evening, the cozy living room lighting is waiting for us, while a delicious dinner is being prepared on the well-lit work surface in the kitchen.
-Before we fall tiredly into bed, a pleasant reading lamp offers us a calming atmosphere for dreaming.
+Before we fall tiredly into bed, a pleasant reading lamp provides us with a calming atmosphere for dreaming.

 Lamps are enormously versatile and a perfect help when natural daylight is insufficient or disappears.
 We usually just switch them on and don't give a second thought to the interesting technologies and functions that make up a lamp.